ryuheechul/dotfiles/nvim/lua/plugins/README.md

 And you can tell by how much slower regex highlighting is (if you have access to a machine that let you feel the difference) by experimenting.

-However manually setting `syntax off` as workaround only worked for a moment and that got cancelled automatically randomly and turns out the culprit seems to be vim-polyglot, removing this finally resolved the issue, oh my!
+However manually setting `syntax off` as workaround only worked for a moment and that got cancelled automatically randomly and turns out the culprit seems to be vim-polyglot, removing this plugin finally resolved the issue, oh my!

+There is also related post - https://www.reddit.com/r/neovim/comments/mmm4fd/word_of_advice_if_using_neovim_treesitter_the.